JFeliu01/proyecto_apps_reactivas/README.md

-# Reactive Applications Project
+# Reactive Applications Project - LoL.GG

-This project consists of a frontend developed with React and a simple backend using `json-server`.
-It is a clone of pages like [u.gg](https://u.gg/) and [op.gg](https://op.gg/) where you can check statistics and builds for champions from the video game League of Legends using the same Riot API (TODO).
+This project consists of a frontend developed with React and a backend using Express + MongoDB.
+It is a clone of pages like [u.gg](https://u.gg/) and [op.gg](https://op.gg/) where you can check statistics and builds for champions from the video game League of Legends.

+## 🚀 Quick Deployment

+**Want to deploy to production?** See [`LEEME_PRIMERO.md`](LEEME_PRIMERO.md) for quick deployment guide.

 ## Requirements

-- Node.js (v22 or higher)
+- Node.js (v18 or higher)
 - npm
+- MongoDB (for backend)

 ## Installation and Execution